 Reason #7 – WordPress makes mobile optimization easy

-Mobile browsing is huge, with mobile internet usage expected to outpace desktop internet access as early as 2014.
+Mobile browsing is huge, with mobile internet usage increasingly outpacing desktop internet access.
 Long story short – if your website isn’t mobile-optimized, you stand to lose a serious percentage of your traffic to competitors who have taken this necessary step.

 Unfortunately, creating a mobile website version for standard HTML sites can be both complicated and expensive.
 WordPress, on the other hand, makes the process easy through the deployment of responsive site themes (which automatically adjust display parameters to suit digital devices) and plugins like WP Touch, which create mobile website versions on the fly.

 Reason #8 – Widespread WordPress support is available

 Have a question about your WordPress site?
 Never fear – the internet is here!